gemc/sci-g/examples/variations/README.md

   The variable `configuration.variation` is used in geometry.py to change the color and material of the target and to add a lead shield for the `lead_target` variation.

-  The relevant lines in geometry.py are:
+  The relevant lines in geometry.py are shown below:

 <script src="https://gist.github.com/maureeungaro/3fbb95835881f6a72f2f16116d16efb2.js"></script>

 ### Author(s)
 M. Ungaro